Oppedijk/Oppedijk.github.io/_posts/2020-11-30-AzureDevOpsAuditing.md

 ### Conclusion
 This is a nice solution to quickly get the insight into what is happening in your DevOps Environment.
 Additional queries need to be created to find suspicious behaviour occuring in your environment.

+(this post will be updated with new tips and tricks, and when changes happen on Azure DevOps Auditing and Sentinel integration)